 Wikipedia describes this David Hume of Godscroft thusly: "A major intellectual figure in Jacobean Scotland, his work, De Unione Insulae Britannicae was published in London in 1605.
 It is a study in how to effect the closer political union of Scotland and England.
 With surprising foresight, he suggests a super-national parliament with regional assemblies."
 He was also the author of The History of The House of Douglas and is frequently cited in the Scots Peerage and other genealogies.
 He was also the first Home to use the spelling Hume.

 When Barbara found herself orphaned at 12 she was adopted by an uncle Johnstone already residing in New York or Perth Amboy.
-While I have always believed the key to Barbara's ancestry would be found in these Johnstones, I was a bit surprised to find, in 2013 (some 8 years after I first began looking and found nothing), that Barbara's uncle John Johnstone was rather well documented (mayor of New York City 1714-1718) and that it is more likely than not his mother was Isabel Maitland, granddaughter of Alexander, 1º Earl Home.
-So, after some 8 years I found a plausibe connection from Barbara Hume to the Homes, and the rest of the Scots Peerage.
+While I have always believed the key to Barbara's ancestry would be found in these Johnstones, I was a bit surprised to find, in 2013 (some 8 years after I first began looking and found nothing), that Barbara's uncle John Johnstone was mayor of New York City 1714-1718 and his parents were Reverend William Johnstone of Laverock Law & Isobel Maitland.
+I've been unable to trace the Johnstone's any further.

 Samuel Mountford Wilson and Joseph Pendleton Hoge of San Francisco|

 On page 565 of The History of the Bench and Bar of California (Los Angeles, California: Commercial Printing House, 1901) begins a bio of Joseph P. Hoge.
 This book may be viewed in full on Google Books.

 On page 566, immediately following, is the bio of Samuel Mountford Wilson.
 It states: